Curating their experience

 (2) he is capable of working with it, and

 (3) he is allowed to work with it.

 The first goes to experience.
 Has he had ample opportunity to explore materials, tools, experiences, places?
 Has he mostly been a passive observer, or has he been handed the building blocks of learning and allowed to play with them?
 Has he been given a significant period of playful exploration to learn what materials and tools can do?
 Has he been encouraged to play with new ideas and experiences — to literally incorporate them into his play?

 The second goes to self-knowledge.
-For a child to become a self-confident thinker and learner, he needs ample time to develop the skills of self-directed learning through play, exploration, experimenting, building, making, sharing ideas, asking questions, solving problems.
+For a child to become a self-confident thinker and learner, he needs ample time to develop the skills of self-directed learning through play, exploration, experimenting, building, making, sharing ideas, asking questions, and solving problems.
 A child who has a long history of being a scientist, artist, explorer, writer, actor, storyteller, teacher, student, organizer, etc., will continue to develop those talents as he grows and as his interests become more sophisticated.

-The third goes to family/classroom culture.
+The third goes to family culture.
 Is knowledge something that children are encouraged to build themselves?
 Do they have input into what is studied and how?
 Are their ideas respected?
 Are they co-constructors of the curriculum?
 Are they used to getting their hands dirty with whatever is in front of them?
 Is yours a culture of play, exploration, and curiosity?
 Are mistakes accepted as the norm so that fear of failure is replaced with determination to succeed?
 Is learning seen as static — a fact is a fact, memorize it and spit it back — or malleable — here is some knowledge to experiment and build with?

-How do we combine the idea with letting children lead, following their own interests, with the idea of staying in one place long enough to dig in deeply?
+How do we combine that idea with letting children lead, following their own interests, with the idea of staying in one place long enough to dig in deeply?
 If they’re in charge, doesn’t that mean they can skim to their hearts’ content?